microsoft/api-guidelines/graph/patterns/alternate-key.md

 }
 ```

-2. Get a specific resource through the unique identifier, and then through the two alternate keys:
+2. Get a specific resource through its primary key, and then through the two alternate keys:

 ```http
 GET https://graph.microsoft.com/v1.0/users/1a89ade6-9f59-4fea-a139-23f84e3aef66